 Initially, Port State Control (PSC) inspection usually consists of a visit on board by the local PSC inspector to verify that necessary certificates and documents are valid.
 The initial visit also gives the inspector an opportunity to judge the general appearance and condition of the vessel.
 Detailed inspections are warranted when the PSC inspector observes areas of concern as per the PSC regimes internal criteria (and any Concentrate Inspection Campaign).
 The vessel may be then identified as a high-risk vessel and/or a vessel of concern.

-Turn to ABS to learn about the kind of issues Port State Control inspectors focus on during inspections in different ports, or prepare with our interactive port state control reference checklist.
+Turn to ABS to learn about the kind of issues PSC insectors focus on during inspections in different ports and let us assist by preparation with our interactive port state control reference checklist.

-For additional contact information pertaining to specific Port State Control regimes, please visit the following websites:
+For additional contact information pertaining to specific PSC regimes, please visit the following websites:

 Houston, TX USA

 Tel: +65 6276 8700